Media Kit for Founder, Sarah Red-Laird

 We Value Conservation, Regeneration, Complexity, Resilience, and Affection.

-Our approach: build trust with producers over years, co-design research addressing their management questions, collect rigorous field data, and translate findings for agricultural and public audiences.
-We've documented 100+ native bee species including 37 threatened or vulnerable species, demonstrating that well-managed working lands can serve as pollinator refugia.
+Our approach: build trust with producers over years, co-design research addressing their specific management questions, collect rigorous field data, and translate findings for agricultural and public audiences.
+To date, we've documented 134 native bee species — including 37 that are threatened or vulnerable — demonstrating that well-managed working lands can serve as critical pollinator refugia.

-Current programs span 54,000+ acres: Bison & Bee Habitat Project (USDA-ARS partnership studying grazing impacts), Bee Friendly Vineyards (12-year regenerative viticulture collaboration), Greater Yellowstone Ecosystem research (ranches valuing wildlife coexistence), and Bee Habitat in Cyanotype (art-based science communication).
-Education reach: 89,500+ adults and 16,000 youth since founding.
+Current programs span 77,000+ acres and include the Bison & Bee Habitat Project (a USDA-ARS partnership studying the impacts of grazing on pollinator communities), Bee Friendly Vineyards (a 12-year regenerative viticulture collaboration), Greater Yellowstone Ecosystem research (with ranches committed to wildlife coexistence), and Bee Habitat in Cyanotype (art-based science communication).
+Since founding, we've reached more than 89,500 adults and 16,000 youth through education and outreach.

 What About Bee girl?

-Bee Girl, doing business as Bee Regenerative, remains a vibrant and essential part of our brand!
-While our founder, Sarah Red-Laird (aka the Bee Girl), is still the lead worker bee, this work has expanded out of the hive and into a field full of a number of worker bees supporting our mission and our vision.
-That’s why we created the co-brand, Bee Regenerative.
+Bee Girl — doing business as Bee Regenerative — remains a vibrant and essential part of our brand.
+While our founder, Sarah Red-Laird (aka the Bee Girl), is still the lead worker bee, this work has grown beyond the hive into a field full of dedicated collaborators supporting our mission.
+That's why we created the Bee Regenerative co-brand.

 Sarah Red-Laird Bio